|Tel||+44 (0)1865 613165|

 My research focuses on the relationship between mental illness and violent crime, the mental health of prisoners, and violence risk assessment.
 This is funded by the Wellcome Trust as part of a Senior Research Fellowship in Clinical Science.

 By applying epidemiological methods, our team has tried to address a number of key questions in forensic psychiatry.
 Using population-based datasets and family-based designs, this work has clarified the contribution of the main neuropsychiatric conditions to violent crime.
 These studies, supported by systematic reviews, have challenged some widely held beliefs (e.g. that epilepsy causes violence), addressed areas of considerable uncertainty (whether schizophrenia increases risk) and highlighted neglected areas of risk (bipolar disorder, depression, and head injury).
-In addition, we have clarified what are the modifiable risk factors for violence risk.
+In addition, we have clarified modifiable risk factors for violence risk.
 This work has benefited from novel methods to account for confounding, and collaborations with disease experts and biostatisticians.
-The research on schizophrenia, bipolar disorder, attention-deficit hyperactivity disorder and epilepsy has contributed to clinical guidelines, and work on risk assessment to an Institute of Medicine working party and US Congressional Research Service report.
+The research on schizophrenia, bipolar disorder, attention-deficit hyperactivity disorder and epilepsy has contributed to national clinical guidelines, and work on risk assessment to an Institute of Medicine working party and US Congressional Research Service report.

 I was the expert forensic psychiatrist appointed by the UN-sponsored Khmer Rouge Tribunal to assess the fitness to plead and stand trial of the defendants in Case 002.